Understand your company's position and learn more about the options available

 HMRC developed the ‘check for employment status’ (CEST) tool to determine whether you are employed or self-employed, reflecting if you are inside IR35 or outside IR35.
 The decision will be based on the nature of each contract including your responsibilities, so if this changes, you will be required to review your employment status.
 Following the IR35 reform in the public sector, employers are also required to use the CEST tool or an independent IR35 tool to determine the IR35 liability of contractors.

 If you are seeking to close your limited company as a result of changing IR35 legislation, we urge you to consider a solvent liquidation which is cost-efficient, such as a Members’ Voluntary Liquidation (MVL).
-Contact one of our licensed insolvency practitioners at an office near you if your limited company will be affected by the IR35 public sector reform in 2020.
+Contact one of our licensed insolvency practitioners at an office near you if your limited company will be affected by the IR35 private sector reform in 2021.